-If, as discussed above, the Telesaurus LMS-M systems\need to use many more base stations for coverage, since the range will be shorter, the average height would be lower, since (1) the antenna pattern (assuming a fairly broad pattern we need to use for cost effective initial buildout: each antenna covering a large area without too much directivity) will overshoot the nearby area to be covered and (2) there are relatively few very high sites to choose from in any given major market (Part 15 is not much active in smaller markets): they are normally only on edges of markets on hills or large self-standing towers (often guyed, that must be in relatively cheap market-edge land) and on tallest downtown buildings.
-High broadcast towers are not practical, wherever located.
+If, as discussed above, the Telesaurus LMS-M systems need to use many more base stations for coverage, since the range will be shorter, then the average height would be lower, since (i) the antenna needs to have a fairly broad coverage pattern for cost effective initial buildout with each antenna covering a large area without too much directivity, and such antennas that would overshoot the nearby area to be covered if not located lower to the ground, than if used with higher power at more remote locations where close in coverage is not critical (and that, in any case, can justify additional antennas and sectors for close in coverage since there would be far fewer high power sites), and (ii) there are relatively few very high sites to choose from in any given major market (Part 15 device use is not much active in smaller markets, especially in systems): such high sites are normally only on edges of markets on hills or large self-standing towers (often guyed, that must be in relatively cheap market-edge land) and on tallest downtown buildings.
+(High broadcast towers are not practical, wherever located, due to very high power and other reasons.)
 This height issue is important (along with lower power and less time of use: which combine to require more sites) since lower height, along with more sites, combine to bring the LMS transmitters closer to areas of use by Part 15 devices.